Capitol Theatre, Singapore: Major rededevelopment and Reopening

 Having been left vacant for more than 10 years, the Theatre was infested with rats, its plaster was falling, ornaments were missing, and water had seeped into its floors.
 During the restoration process, original design details were uncovered such as "the gilding on the plaster mouldings, and the fine features of the two ‘Pegasus’ reliefs" that were painted over multiple times.
 Additionally, the original Persian Zodiac ceiling mural was not salvageable, so was recreated instead.
 The original fly tower was taken down, and a whole new basement was excavated as well, while having to maintain the structural integrity of the building and the surrounding building.

 New technology was incorporated into the Theatre to modernise it.
 An automated, rotational seating system was installed, allowing the Theatre to turn into a multi-functional venue to accommodate a large variety of events.
 The system would allow for up to 800 seats with 452 seats transformable.
 Additionally, half of the season would be used by Golden Village (GV) to screen movie blockbuster premieres, and it had also installed servers and projectors in the venue, allowing the venue to host red carpet events as well.
 The other half of the season would be dedicated to local performing arts groups.

-Reopening

 The redevelopment of the Capitol Singapore complex had since completed and its topping out ceremony was held on 3 April 2014.
 The Capitol Theatre was reopened on 19 May 2015 after the 17 years hiatus with the world premiere of Singapura: The Musical.

+Operations under The Capitol Kempinski Hotel Singapore

+On 1 December 2025, it was announced that The Capitol Kempinski Hotel Singapore would assume management of the Capitol Theatre, allowing the hotel to curate and oversee a range of public and private events within the restored venue.